BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/Videos.md

 ---
 ### Videos

-Here you can find some informative videos about our XRechnung, each video covers a special topic
+Here you can find some informative videos, each video covers a special topic